nathan-hess/maha-research-utils/docs/source/getting_started/installation.rst

 -----------

 Alternatively, if you prefer to download the source code directly, you can do so using Git.
+Note that some functionality, such as command-line utilities, will not be available if setting up |PackageNameStylized| using this method.

 First, clone the source repository to a location of your choice:

 .. code-block:: shell